AdoriZahard/hi3er/docs/index.md

 **Path, Misfortune and Written Fate**: Max HP increases by 25%. | 3rd **Nexus Signet 2: Soldiers, Scissors, Spoils, and Slaughter** |

-####<p align="center">Eden - Signet of Gold (4th Core)</p>
+####<p align="center">Pardofelis - Signet of Reverie (6th Core)</p>

 Signet | Priority
 - | :----:
-**Recitatif of Eden**: Every 10 SP left boosts Total DMG by 3.0%. | 1st or 3rd
-**Recitatif of Creeks**: Every 10 SP left boosts Physical & Elemental DMG by 2.5%. | 2nd
-**Recitatif of Fine Jade**: Initial SP and max SP increase by 30. | 1st or 3rd **Recitatif of Good Wine**: Restore 1.5 SP per second. | Filler **Nexus Signet 2: Echo of Gold** |
+**Neighborhood Chatters**: Every 100 Shiny Silvers obtained this round boost max HP by 25 and max SP by 1. | 1st **Motto of Meow**: Every 100 Shiny Silvers obtained this round boost Total DMG by 1%. | Optional 2nd **Back-Curled Tail**: Every 100 Shiny Silvers obtained this round boost Physical and Elemental DMG by 0.8%. | Optional 3rd **Nexus Signet 1: Empty Dreams, Self, Set, and Joy**: |

 !!! note
-    As mentioned before, for the purposes of swapping LE out in favor of other supports, you want to take Recitatif of Fine Jade.
-Best taken by grabbing it from Felis Shop.

-####<p align="center">Griseo - Signet of Stars (Optional Signet)</p>
-**Red & Hot**: Using a weapon active taints enemies nearby with red paint for 8s and makes them take 25% bonus Physical and Elemental DMG (cannot stack).
-Triggering it again resets the duration. | Optional YES

-!!! note
-    If you get blessed by Felis Shop RNG, absolutely take this.
-Not recommended to try and take it from door, though.

-!!! danger
-    This build has been done in -30% TDM reduction disadvantage weather, meaning that without the debuff this build would be way stronger and potentially reach 5m.
-Video of the run with additional explanation in description here: [https://youtu.be/SPvdUDUO4eU](https://youtu.be/SPvdUDUO4eU)
+    If you get Kalpas2, you can take just Pardo's Max HP/SP signet and be done with her.

 ***